-A way to accomplish the Eat Less diet is to intermittent fast.
+A way to accomplish the Eat Less diet is to do intermittent fasting (IF).
 This is a way to eat less and still produce testosterone at an optimal rate.

-We won’t get too much into it because there's so much to say about intermittent fasting, but essentially what you should do is stick to two meals a day with a fasting period in between.
+We won’t get too much into it because there's so much to say about IF, but essentially what you should do is stick to two meals a day with a fasting period in between.

 You may have read that 6 meals a day increase your metabolic rate and this is the best way to cut weight.
 Not for men.
 Testosterone decreases every single time you eat.
 The more you eat, the lower your testosterone goes.

 Get your calories into two meals.
-When you do intermittent fasting, try eating normal-sized meals around 1pm and 7pm, then fast for the rest of the day and morning until your meal at 1pm the next day.
+When you do IF, try eating normal-sized meals around 1pm and 7pm, then fast for the rest of the day and morning until your meal at 1pm the next day.